 They need to know if you have any of these conditions:

-heart condition or recent history of a heart attack
+heart disease or a heart defect

 high blood pressure